 The web-based setup

 The controller can be configured either through the command-line interface or through the browser-based setup wizard.
 The next step is to get connected to the wireless access point through the CiscoAirProvision SSID.
 Once connected, the configuration page will be accessed from IP 192.168.1.1.
-Usually, the default password remains password which can be changed upon login.
+Usually, the default password remains a password that can be changed upon login.

 Once logged in, the first thing would be to create an admin account.
-Next, set the management IP address; default gateway and subnet mask.
+Next, set the management IP address; default gateway, and subnet mask.
 Then, create various wireless networks.
 For example, the corporate wireless network for the employees with full access to all network resources.
 Also, create a guest network for the visitors only allowing limited internet access.
 The device will prompt a reboot the moment the initial setup is complete.